How Christmas is celebrated around the world

 Portugal: Consoada feast

 In Portugal, many Catholics still fast before Christmas.
-After midnight Mass, the fast is broken with the Consoada feast.
+After the Midnight Mass, people break the fast with the Consoada feast.
 Signaling the official beginning of Christmas, Consoada consists of meat, pudding, and traditional sweets.
-Seats are reserved at the table for loved ones who have recently passed away.
+Participants reserve seats at the table for loved ones who have passed away.

 pisaphotography // Shutterstock